Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 World War 1

-Little to nothing is known of Pugh's involvement in WW1 except that he appears to have reached the war, but to his good fate, the war ended.
-He had only registered for the draft on September 12, 1918 and by November 11th, 1918 the war ended.
-Less than a month.
+So what we know is that Pugh Quinn registered for the draft on September 12, 1918, in Kinston and reported he was living at Seven Springs.
+Little to nothing is known about Pugh's involvement in WW1, except that he appears to have reached the war, but fortunately for him, the war ended shortly after.
+He had only registered for the draft on September 12, 1918, and by November 11th, 1918, the war had concluded—less than a month later.

-© 2025 T. Allen Quinn.
+© 2026 T. Allen Quinn.
 All rights reserved.

 The content of this website, including genealogical research, images, transcriptions, and narratives, is the intellectual property of T. Allen Quinn.
 No part may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations for scholarly or non-commercial use with proper citation.